vncnz/heimdallr/README.md

 - ~~Wob-like functionality~~ Done!
 - ~~Monitor and indicate mic/camera accesses~~ Done!
 - ~~Countdown~~ Done!
-- Listen to Niri events (WindowUrgencyChanged / FocusChanged) and add an indicator for windows in urgency state, something like `󰺁 Firefox`, with a dedicated command to focus the urgent window
+- ~~Listen to Niri events (WindowUrgencyChanged / FocusChanged) and add an indicator for windows in urgency state, something like `󰺁 Firefox`, with a dedicated command to focus the urgent window~~ Done!
+- Workspaces indicator

 ### New functionalities - ideas